pr4xt3roy/votifier-gem/README.md

 ## Usage

     require 'votifier'
+    server = Votifier::MinecraftServer.new(public_key_file, "some.minecraft-server.com")
-    votifier = Votifier::Client.new(public_key_file, "MyMinecraftServerList.info", :hostname => "some.minecraft-server.com")
+    votifier = Votifier::Client.new("MyMinecraftServerList.info", server)
     votifier.send(:username => "Notch")

 If you have the player's IP addess and the timestamp, you can pass them

     require 'votifier'
+    server = Votifier::MinecraftServer.new(public_key_file, "some.minecraft-server.com:9999")
-    votifier = Votifier::Client.new(public_key_file, "MyMinecraftServerList.info")
+    votifier = Votifier::Client.new("MyMinecraftServerList.info", server)
-    votifier.hostname = "some.minecraft-server.com"
-    votifier.port = 9999   # if the server uses a non-standard port 8192
     votifier.send(:username => "Notch", :ip_address => @ip_address, :timestamp => @timestamp)

+The MinecraftServer can receive the hostname/port in different ways:

+    Votifier::MinecraftServer.new(public_key_file) => defaults to "localhost:8192"
+    Votifier::MinecraftServer.new(public_key_file, "some.minecraft-server.com") => port 8192
+    Votifier::MinecraftServer.new(public_key_file, 9999)  => defaults to "localhost"
+    Votifier::MinecraftServer.new(public_key_file, "some.minecraft-server.com:9999")
+    Votifier::MinecraftServer.new(public_key_file, "some.minecraft-server.com", 9999)
+    Votifier::MinecraftServer.new(public_key_file, 999, "some.minecraft-server.com")
+    server = Votifier::MinecraftServer.new(public_key_file)
+    server.host = "some.minecraft-server.com:9999"

 For the server:

     require 'votifier'
-    Votifier::Server.new(:private_key => private_key_file).listen
+    server = Votifier::MinecraftServer.new(private_key_file, '0.0.0.0:8193')
+    Votifier::Server.new(server).listen

 ## TODO

 * Unit Tests
 * Adding Observer so custom class can perform tasks when a vote is received.
 * Adding RDocs or Yard documentation
-* Add interface to bind to and port as part of Vortifier::Server constructor
+* Change the Server's constructor to accept hostname and port directly
-* Add new class MinecraftServer (hostname, port, key)
 * Add new class MinecraftPlayer (username, ip_address)
 * Server should use start instead of listen